 - xoutil.decorator.meta.
 This is to allow the definition of decorators in other modules. - xoutil.names.
 This is to allow the use of xoutil.names.namelist for the all attribute of other modules. - xoutil.deprecation.
-It must not depend on any other module besides xoutil.compat.
-Many modules in xoutil will use this module at import time to declare deprecated features.
+It must not depend on any other module besides xoutil.eight.
+Many modules in xoutil will use this module at import time to declare deprecated features. - 3.
+Tier 2